01 of 11

 Gambas al Ajillo

-These garlic shrimp are one of the most popular tapas in all of Spain.
+Gambas al ajillo (garlic shrimp) are one of the most popular tapas in all of Spain.
 You'll want lots of garlic, excellent Spanish olive oil, dried cayenne pepper, Spanish paprika, and a splash of brandy to make it with fresh shrimp.Continue to 8 of 11 below.

 08 of 11

+Pulpo Gallego is Galician-style grilled octopus.
 This tapa is very simple and is served all over Spain.
 The slices of grilled octopus are served with boiled potatoes, olive oil, and sweet Spanish paprika.
 It's typically set on a platter with toothpicks for you to spear and enjoy with your beer or wine.Continue to 9 of 11 below.

 09 of 11